ms-iot/iot-core-azure-dm-client/README.md

 **Windows IoT Azure DM Client Library** is an SDK that allows developers to build cloud solutions for managing Windows IoT Core devices with Azure IoT Hub.

+The Windows IoT Azure DM Client identifies itself to the Azure IoT Hub through a connection string.
+The connection string can be provisioned on the device using [Device Provisioning Service(DPS) client](<https://github.com/ms-iot/iot-azure-dps-client>) - which allows configuring the Azure IoT Hub after the device ships.

 The library is to be linked to a UWP application to allow both the Device Management components and the UWP application to share the connection to the Azure IoT Hub.

 The application can be a foreground application or a background application.
 You can find [samples](docs/samples.md) for both and a [walk-through](docs/dm-hello-world-overview.md) to build a foreground application.